Skip to content

 • Range: 1px and up

-Choosing the right font size is a balance between quality and performance.
+Font size is a trade-off between quality and performance.

 • Larger Size: Renders high-resolution glyphs with crisp details and smooth edges.